Step -1 – Getting the basics right

 - Ensure that you enjoy your supports and start enjoying the joy and improvements that they bring to your life.

 - Also keep a record of all the supports your received and when

 - Make sure if you do have a plan manager to use their dashboard or tracking apps to know where you are at with your funds.

 - If you have questions and are searching for a plan manager again we can recommended a few options from our preferred panel.

 Step 7 – Annual review

 - Be clear about your needs and goals.
-Again take someone with you if you are able to able to make it known yourself
+Again, take someone with you if you are unable to make it known yourself

 Contact us if you have any further questions